 Home equity is the portion of your home’s value that you own outright, meaning it’s the difference between your home’s current market value and the amount you owe on your mortgage.
 For example, if your home is worth $400,000 and you owe $300,000 on your mortgage, you have $100,000 in equity.

-In general, lenders prefer borrowers to maintain at least 20% equity in their home if they are in a bankruptcy, but if you have more than that, you can often tap into it through home equity loans or a cash-out refinance.
-Both options allow you to convert your home equity into cash that can be used to pay off debts, including your bankruptcy.
-Borrowers should be aware, however, that home equity loans in the form of second mortgages are often very difficult to obtain if you have filed for bankruptcy protection.
+In general, lenders prefer borrowers to maintain at least 20% equity in their home if they are in a bankruptcy, but if you have more than that, you can often tap into it through a cash-out refinance.
+A cash-out refinance allows you to convert your home equity into cash that can be used to pay off debts, including your bankruptcy.

 If you’d like to explore this option, please reach out to Hannah Papazian at JVM Lending at hpapazian@jvmlending.com or call (855) 855-4491.